Precision Attachments Lab from China

 While there are many advantages to dental precision attachments, there are inevitably some disadvantages as well.
 Its main disadvantages include:

-• Teeth may require extensive preparation to provide the required space fits the inner attachment.
+• Teeth may require extensive preparation to provide the required space for the inner attachment.

 • Attachments are prone to wear due to friction between metal parts.
 When it happens, the male part becomes loose, allowing for too much movement and threats to damage the abutment.